CastroForGeorgia/GA-5/_posts/2024-12-01-the-end-of-legacy-democrats.md

 categories: [Politics, Reform, Progressivism]
 ---

 The Democratic Party stands at a crossroads.
 To truly serve the people and rise to the challenges of our time, we must confront uncomfortable truths: outdated leadership, legacy-driven politics, and a system that too often puts personal ambition above the needs of everyday Americans.
-It’s time for bold reforms that redefine what it means to be a Democrat—reforms that align with the values of leaders like Alexandria Ocasio-Cortez, Bernie Sanders, and other champions of progressive change.
+It’s time for bold reforms that redefine what it means to be a Democrat—reforms that align with the values of leaders like Alexandria Ocasio-Cortez, Bernie Sanders, and other champions of working-class change.

 ## What Are Legacy Democrats?